 Understands the difference between proactive management and reactive management and gives priority to proactive strategies Analyses the causes of misbehaviour.
 Reflects on lesson plan as a starting point.
-Reflects and develops a plan of action Implements the school behaviour management policy and follows through with consequences Is consistent Uses visual reminders (signs/posters) Demonstrates knowledge of behaviour management theories and uses a range of strategies 1 1 Describe strategies that Researches and seeks helpKnows what safety is 4.4 Describe strategies that support students' wellbeing and Knows what safety is Knows the government protection strategies safety working within learning Knows the government protection strategies Knows the school's/services protection policies contexts and/or system, Passes on information curriculum and legislative Knows the resources of the school/service i.e. G.O., school nurse requirements Knows OHS standards/procedures Knows the anti-bullying policy- implements and supports the school's/services policy.
-Is aware of latest programs (where appropriate) Knows the school/services emergency procedures Models sun safety practices and enforces them with students Identifies potentially unsafe situations and is proactive in solving - risk assessment Collaborates and asks for help 4.5 Demonstrate an Knows the National and State ICT policies and expectations (where understanding of the relevant appropriate) issues and the strategies available • Knows the school's strategies and procedures for computer use and using to support the safe, responsible the computer room (where appropriate) and ethical use of ICT in learning Has a clear method of monitoring - plans for entering and leaving Keeps shildren on task (where appropriate) and teaching Keeps children on task (where appropriate)Is proactive Knows the technology and how it works Imparts the rules to the students Previews electronic resources to check for suitability Adheres to processes for use of images/videos of students Secti on 4 Assessing and Providing Feedback for Learning 5.1 Demonstrate understanding Understands how we choose assessment strategies to suit the of assessment strategies, context/students/community (where appropriate) including informal and formal, Understands the literacy requirements (where appropriate) diagnostic, formative and Writes an appropriate piece of assessment (where appropriate) summative approaches to assess Practises using a marking criterion, recording data, and analysing data to learners' learning. inform remediation (where appropriate) Shares observations of children's learning informally, both through conversations and in written work With Supervising Teacher has effectively evaluated curriculum and learning plans 5.2 Demonstrate an Regularly gives feedback to students on their learning e.g. responses to understanding of the purpose of answers, responses to class work, responses to homework, responses to providing timely and appropriate individuals on progress during tasks and assignment work (where feedback to learners about their appropriate) learning.
-Gives formative and summative feedback and/or regularly provides 5 feedback to children about their learning Uses a range of strategies to give feedback: oral, written, conferencing, test results (where appropriate) Demonstrates an understanding of the place for feedback within the teaching process
+Reflects and develops a plan of action Implements the school behaviour management policy and follows through with consequences Is consistent Uses visual reminders (signs/posters) Demonstrates knowledge of behaviour management theories and uses a range of strategies Researches and seeks help 4.4 Describe strategies that Knows what safety is support students' wellbeing and Knows the government protection strategies safety working within learning Knows the school's/services protection policies contexts and/or system, Passes on information curriculum and legislative Knows the resources of the school/service i.e. G.O., school nurse Knows OUS standards proceedures requirements Knows OHS standards/procedures Knows the apti bullking policy implements and supports the Knows the anti-bullying policy- implements and supports the school's/services policy.
+Is aware of latest programs (where appropriate) Knows the school/services emergency procedures Models sun safety practices and enforces them with students Identifies potentially unsafe situations and is proactive in solving - risk assessment Collaborates and asks for help 4.5 Demonstrate an Knows the National and State ICT policies and expectations (where understanding of the relevant appropriate) issues and the strategies available Knows the school's strategies and procedures for computer use and using to support the safe, responsible the computer room (where appropriate) and ethical use of ICT in learning Has a clear method of monitoring - plans for entering and leaving and teaching Keeps children on task (where appropriate) Is proactive Knows the technology and how it worksImparts the rules to the students Previews electronic resources to check for suitability Adheres to processes for use of images/videos of students Secti on 4 Assessing and Providing Feedback for Learning 5.1 Demonstrate understanding Understands how we choose assessment strategies to suit the of assessment strategies, context/students/community (where appropriate) including informal and formal, Understands the literacy requirements (where appropriate) diagnostic, formative and Writes an appropriate piece of assessment (where appropriate) summative approaches to assess Practises using a marking criterion, recording data, and analysing data to learners' learning. inform remediation (where appropriate) Shares observations of children's learning informally, both through conversations and in written work With Supervising Teacher has effectively evaluated curriculum and learning plans 5.2 Demonstrate an learning plans Regularly gives feedback to students on their learning e.g. responses to understanding of the purpose of answers, responses to class work, responses to homework, responses to providing timely and appropriate individuals on progress during tasks and assignment work (where feedback to learners about their appropriate) learning.
+Gives formative and summative feedback and/or regularly provides feedback to children about their learning Uses a range of strategies to give feedback: oral, written, conferencing, test results (where appropriate) Demonstrates an understanding of the place for feedback within the teaching process